 Quick tip: If you have no work experience, pick up a volunteer role so that you have something impressive to add to the CV.

 Structuring your roles

-Structure this information in the same way you would for full time positions, breaking up large blocks of text by using bullet points and three defined sections.
+Structure the information within your roles, by breaking up large blocks of text and using bullet points, and defined sections.

 Give an overview of your voluntary position, what were your duties or what skills you obtained from this experience.